 Level 3 – 6th grade to 8th grade

 Modern Woodmen representatives donate Modern Woodmen youth educational programs to their local schools and/or youth groups.
-In parts of the country not serviced by Modern Woodmen, the programs might not be available.
+In parts of the country not serviced by Modern Woodmen, the programs may not be available.

 How to request